udoprog/audio/ste/README.md

 thread.join()?;
 ```

-Using it inside of the thread that created it is fine.
+Using `say_hello` inside of the thread that created it is however fine.

 ```rust
 let thread = ste::Thread::new()?;